larrydodson/PyBer_Analysis/README.md

   1. Profitability Review.: The output from the data analysis shows a marked difference between the Urban and Rural city types, and additional analysis work is recommended to continue characterizing the overall business roadmap.
 Targeted information should include analyzing the profitability of each City Type and to understand the actual Costs of rides, and the amount of percent and dollars share that is received by the Driver.
   2. Ride Characteristics for Lengths and Durations.:  A possible implied characterization, considering the higher Average Fares for the Rural type, is that Rides in Rural areas are longer, taking more time and more miles driven, when compared with the same data for both Urban and Suburban rides.
 However, further analysis is needed and available data, to confirm if this is true or not true.
 The information will be a valuable addition to the current information that can drive gaining more knowledge on these areas: 1) driver availabilty, 2) driver satisfactin, 3) costs of indivual rides adnd 4) profitabilty of a ride.
   3. Costs associated with Fuel purchases and Vehicle Maintenance.:  Drivers within the Rural type, also due to predicted longer drive times and distances, may have higher Costs, due to fuel used and wear-and-tear normal maintenance on their vehicles.
 The recommendation is to continue further analysis to break down the cost per ride, arrive at the profitability per ride, and the amount of money the Drivers are receiving.
 This will serve to provide additional information on the viability and satisfaction of the Drivers, and to provide information to help drive company strategy whether the Rural type justifies company resources and costs.
+  4. Drivers.: To know more about actual driver conditions and their state of satisfaction, it is recomended to collect, analyze and compare with the above analysis on these factors: 1) Driver fatigue, 2) Driver profitabilty on their income from the Fare charged versus their total costs.
+A question needing to be addressed is that although the Average Total Fare per Driver in the Rural type is much higher than the Suburban and Urban types, it is not yet known here what is the profitabilty to the Driver and to the company for each of the City Types.
+Knowing this additional information will help to create a more complete analysis of the overall business.

 .